USCIS Reminds Japanese Nationals Impacted by Recent Disaster Questions and Answers

 Questions and Answers

 Q2.
 I am a Japanese national and cannot return to Japan at this time due to the disaster.
 I have a non-immigrant visa in my passport (and was not admitted under the VWP).
 My allowed time to stay in the United States has either expired or is about to expire.
 What are my options?
 Can I work during my stay in the United States?
+A2.
+You may file a request to change or extend your nonimmigrant status if you still meet the existing criteria for your specific nonimmigrant category.
+For example:

 Typically, an extension application must be filed before the authorized stay expires.
 However, USCIS may accept applications for change of status or extension of stay if your authorized admission has expired.